This Jewish brisket recipe is big on flavor, easy to make, and can be made in the slow cooker or the oven. It is perfect for any occasion.

-- Now add your brisket and sear all sides well.
+- Now add your brisket and sear all sides well. about 30 seconds per side.
 If you have any remaining spice mixture that fell off the meat then make sure to throw that into the pot too.
 You want all of the spice mixture in your pan.

 - Once you have seared all sides of the meat, remove from the pan and place on a large plate and set aside.